 The Myanmar Program and Civil Society in Thailand Program 説明会

-This program introduces a country which, while least-developed economically, is rich in culture.
+This program introduces a country which, while least-developed economically, is rich in culture, and is now undergoing a transition to a more democratic nation.
 Through many meetings with local students, staff of NPOs, diplomats at the Japanese Embassy and others, the program studies important political, economic and social issues.
-After a pliminary set of meetings in Bangkok, the group explores Yangon, Mandalay and Bagan in Myanmar.
-The group, mostly Japanese, will also include students from National Taiwan University, Chulalongkorn University (Thailand) and Stanford University (U.S.)
+After a preliminary set of meetings in Bangkok, the group explores Yangon, Mandalay and Bagan in Myanmar.
+The group, mostly Japanese, will also include students from National Taiwan University and Chulalongkorn University (Thailand).
+August 22-September 6, 2012.

 CIVIL SOCIETY IN THAILAND PROGRAM:

 This program explores how Thailand’s civil society solves important social problems.
 The group meets with staffs of a wide range of organizations: Ashoka (which first promoted the concept of social entrepreneur), an organization working in a Bangkok slum, groups providing education to the large number of Burmese (Myanmar) migrants and refugees, and those promoting environmentally-sound farming methods.
 The program takes place in Bangkok and Chiang Mai (northern Thailand) and includes an equal number of Burmese (Myanmar) and Japanese students; it is held during the week of the Mita Festival.